Scripture Reference: Numbers 20:1-13

 - (For younger children) Type out a short outline of the story.
 Make copies and tape them on enough bottles for each child to have one.
-Provide an ice-block (popsicle) stick and a small rock for each child.
-Children can take turns being Moses and hitting the stone then pouring water on it.
+Provide an ice block (popsicle) stick and a small rock for each child.
+Children can take turns being Moses and hitting the stone and then pouring water on it.
 Children can take these home.

 - Have the children collect and paint flat stones so they look as if water is coming out of them.

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Colouring page Moses disobeys God & puzzle worksheets (Calvary Curriculum)

 ©Mission Bible Class 2011-2022 Copies may be made for personal and ministry purposes only.
 Not to be sold or profited from in any way. www.missionbibleclass.org